opf/openproject/docs/user-guide/meetings/dynamic-meetings/README.md

 ![adding meeting participants](openproject_dynamic_meetings_add_participants.png)

-You will see the list of all the project members and the based on the check marks next to the name you will be able to tell which project members have been invited.
-After the meeting you can record who actually took part in it.
+You will see the list of all the project members and, based on the check marks next to the name, you will be able to tell which project members have been invited.
+After the meeting, you can record who actually took part in it.

 ![invite meeting participants](openproject_dynamic_meetings_add_new_participants.png)

-By removing the check mark you can remove project members from the meetings.
+By removing the check mark, you can remove project members from the meetings.

-Click on the **Save** button to secure the changes made by you.
+Click on the **Save** button to confirm the changes.

 ### Send email to all participants

-You can send an email to all the meeting participants to notify or remind them of the meeting.
-To do that select the dropdown, same as you would when editing the meeting title and select **Send email to all participants**.
+You can send an email notification or reminder to all the meeting participants.
+To do that, select the dropdown, same as you would when editing the meeting title and select **Send email to all participants**.
+An email reminder with the meeting details (including a link to the meeting) is immediately sent to all invitees and attendees.

 ## Download a meeting as an iCalendar event

 You can download a meeting as an iCalendar event.
-To do that select the dropdown, same as you would when editing the meeting title and select the **Download iCalendar event**.
+To do this, select the dropdown by clicking on the three dots in the top right corner and select the **Download iCalendar event**.

 ## Close a meeting